OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Best Investment Options for the Crorepati Journey

-For long-term wealth creation, equity mutual funds are the most suitable vehicle for most Indian investors.
+For long-term wealth creation targeting the crorepati milestone, equity mutual funds are the most suitable vehicle for most Indian investors.
 Diversified equity funds (large cap, flexi cap, or multi cap) have historically delivered 12-14% CAGR over 15-20 year periods.
-Index funds tracking Nifty 50 or Nifty Next 50 offer low-cost exposure at approximately 12% CAGR.
-ELSS funds combine tax saving with equity returns.
-For moderate risk tolerance, balanced advantage funds delivering 9-11% can be considered.
-The key is to stay invested through market cycles, resist the urge to stop SIPs during downturns (which is actually when you buy more units at lower prices), and increase your SIP annually as your income grows.
+Index funds tracking Nifty 50 or Nifty Next 50 offer low-cost exposure at approximately 12-13% CAGR with minimal fund manager risk.
+ELSS funds combine tax saving under Section 80C with equity returns and have a 3-year lock-in that naturally encourages staying invested.

-The year-by-year growth table above is particularly instructive.
-Notice how the portfolio value barely exceeds the invested amount in the early years, but the gap widens dramatically in later years.
-In a 20-year SIP at 12%, approximately 75% of the final corpus comes from compounding gains, not from your actual investments.
-This is the essence of the crorepati journey: patience and consistency beat timing and expertise every time.
+The year-by-year growth table displayed in the calculator is particularly instructive.
+Notice how the portfolio value barely exceeds the invested amount in the early years, but the gap widens dramatically in later years as compounding accelerates.
+In a 20-year SIP at 12%, approximately 75% of the final corpus comes from compounding gains, not from your actual investment contributions.
+Patience and consistency beat timing and expertise every time.

 Frequently Asked Questions